 - 3.1 There is a requirement under Section 71 of the Planning (Listed Building and Conservation Areas) Act 1990 for the local authority to consult the local community about any management proposals for conservation areas. - 3.2 A draft version of this document is published for public consultation.
-The Council seeks to consult those with an interest in the subjects covered by the document.
-Details of the consultation will be sent to all local heritage and community groups and efforts will be made to reach a wider audience through local media and the respective councils' websites.
-Partnership working with Braunstone Town Council will be a key focus.
-A public display relating to the draft Management Plan will be arranged.
-Responses received will help to shape the final version.
-Following adoption of the Management Plan, the local authorities will endeavour to consult on any relevant changes in their respective administrative areas with each other.
+The Council is seeking to consult those with an interest in the subjects covered by the document.
+Details of the consultation will be sent to all local heritage and community groups and efforts will be made to reach a wider audience through local media and the Council's website.
+A public meeting regarding the proposals will take place and responses received will help to shape the final version.